My husband and I have some serious experience moving. In fact, we started our relationship helping each other move.

 As a classic 20-something I moved about 4-5 times in less than 5 years.

 My husband had expressed stress about our next big move to our big house in the little river town.
 (To be honest, ‘small town’ is relative to me, it has a population of about 18K people.)
 I think he’s forgetting we’re pros at this.
 In fact, here are my top 4 Moving Tips:

-I learned this from him from both his cross country moves:
+I learned this from him with both his cross country moves:

 - Newspaper/paper wrap